Surajprakashsahu/CricScore/README.md

-# CricScore - Live Cricket Match Analysis
+# CricScore - Live Cricket Match Analysis (HTML-Based)

 CricScore is a Python-based application that provides real-time cricket match analysis, including live score updates, commentary generation, and audio feedback.
-The application captures match data from live cricket websites, processes it using AI models, and generates audio commentary.
+The application now crawls HTML directly from cricket websites instead of taking screenshots, making it faster and more reliable.

 ## Features

-- Live score capture from cricket websites
+- **HTML-based data extraction** from cricket websites (no more screenshots!)
-- Real-time image-based score analysis
+- Real-time score and commentary data crawling
-- AI-powered commentary generation
+- AI-powered commentary enhancement
 - Text-to-speech conversion of commentary
 - Automatic monitoring of match updates
 - Support for multiple cricket match formats
+- Faster processing and reduced resource usage

 ## Prerequisites

 - Python 3.11 or higher
-- Chrome WebDriver (for Selenium)
+- Internet connection for web crawling
-- CUDA-compatible GPU (optional, for faster processing)
+- Optional: CUDA-compatible GPU (for faster TTS processing)

 ## Installation